premchander-revature/interviewquestions/.NET FULL STACK/C#Azure.md

 <blockquote>

 There are many reasons and benefits to choosing Azure.
-All solutions are in one place.Some reasons are:
+All solutions are in one place.
+Some reasons are:

 - We can easily create a web application with a few numbers of clicks
 - The testing application is easy here.
-- Once the development and testing will over for a particular application, we can use Azure for hosting the application.
+- Once the development and testing will over for a particular application, we can use Azure to host the application.
-- We can create a virtual machine(VM) for all the activities.
+- We can create a virtual machine (VM) for all the activities.

 </blockquote>